Enchanted Artifacts Of The Gods

 Belonging to Freya, the Brisingamen necklace was forged by the master dwarf smiths, Dvalin, Grerr, Alfrigg, and Berling.
 The goddess of love paid a high price for her gleaming necklace.
 The dwarves demanded that she spend a night of love with each of them in return for their masterwork.

-One of great Odin’s rings.
-This magical artifact was forged by master dwarf smiths Eitri and Brokkr.
+The magical ring Draupnir was forged by master dwarf smiths Sindri and Brokkr.
 The ring is one of three gifts created by the brothers, the other two being Mjolnir and Gullinbursti.

 Every 9th-night Draupnir drips 8 new rings, equal in weight, value, and beauty to its parent.
 The ring comes to a sad end, however, when Odin places it on the funeral pyre of his beloved son Baldur.